homeylab/helm-charts/README.md

 ## Recommendations
 ### Create A Values File
 Use a values file to make changes and save your custom configuration.
+When using upstream helm charts and specifying your own values file, variables are handled like so:

+- First the base default values.yaml in the project/bundle is evaluated and all variables and values loaded.
+- When you specify your own file, your configuration is applied on top and overrides existing configuration in the base values.yaml.
+Certain variable types will be merged with your changes instead of overriden, for example: `config:{}` would be merged.

+General recommendation is only specify in your own values file what you are customizing or overriding.
+This allows you to keep your files minimal and easy to upgrade when values change since your scope is smaller.

 Use the `-f` flag like so, example
 ```
 helm install -f my-values.yaml unpoller homeylab/unpoller -n unpoller --create-namespace
 ```